Destined (TV series)

 Destined (长风渡) is a 2023 Chinese series directed by Yin Tao and starring Bai Jingting and Song Yi.
 On 18 June 2023, it was aired on iQIYI.
-Based on Mo Shubai's novel of the same name, the series tells the story of Liu Yuru, the daughter of a cloth merchant, and Gu Jiusi, a carefree young master; who get stuck in a mismatched marriage; it's their journey from conflict to mutual respect.
+Based on Mo Shubai's web novel of the same name, the series tells the story of Liu Yuru, the daughter of a cloth merchant, and Gu Jiusi, a carefree young master; who get stuck in a mismatched marriage; it's their journey from conflict to mutual respect.

 Plot

 Liu Yuru, the legitimate eldest daughter of a cloth merchant in Yangzhou, had suffered for years under her father's concubine.
 Growing up, she learned to be cautious and gentle at all times, hiding her strong personality.
 Unexpectedly, she is forced to marry Gu Jiusi, the only son of the wealthiest family in Jiangnan who is known for his carefree lifestyle.
 Their relationship develops through trust, respect and mutual understanding.